KIMEP SCHOOL OF LAW GRAND NATIONAL DEBATE TOURNAMENT & SCHOLARSHIP COMPETITION 2026

-I. Critical Dates (2025):
+I. Critical Dates (2026):

-• 22 March 2025– Registration deadline and announcement of the Proposition for preliminary rounds;
+- February 15, 2026 – Registration deadline and announcement of the Proposition for preliminary rounds;

-• 5-6 April 2025 – Tournament, in-person at KIMEP, Abay Ave., 2, Almaty.
+- March 28 – 29, 2026 – Tournament, in-person at KIMEP, Abay Ave., 2, Almaty.

 II.
 Eligibility Criteria

-1. Graduating year seniors attending high school/vocational school in Kazakhstan and eligible for entering KIMEP in Fall 2025
+- Graduating year seniors attending high school/vocational school in Kazakhstan and eligible for entering KIMEP in Fall 2026.

-2. Any citizenship
+- Any citizenship

-4. No participation in the Intellectual Olympiad events of any other KIMEP college or school.
+- No participation in the Intellectual Olympiad events of any other KIMEP college or school.

 III.
 Application Procedure

-• Step 1.
+- Step 1.
 Create a team of two.
 The Tournament is a team competition.
 One team shall consist of two eligible students.

-• Step 2.
+- Step 2.
 Register online.
 Both team members should complete all registration fields on time and submit proof of eligibility criteria.

-• Step 3.
-Sign up for and actively follow the Tournament’s Telegram-channel, which will provide news and announcements about format, rules clarifications, and explanations.
+- Step 3.
+Sign up for and actively follow the Tournament’s Telegram channel, which will provide news and announcements about format, rules clarifications, and explanations.

 IV.
 Debate Format

-The Tournament is in English.
+Note: The Tournament is in English

 In each round teams debate the Proposition.
 The Tournament Committee determines which team will argue each side and tries to ensure each team rotates sides.
 Seated to the judge’s left, one team represents the Proponents who argue in favor of the Proposition.
 Seated to the judge’s right, the other team represents the Opposition, who argue against the Proposition.

-In the semi-final and final rounds a coin flip determines which teams represent which side.
+In the semi-final and final rounds, a coin flip determines which teams represent which side.
 The winners of the semi-final round of 4 teams will advance to the championship final round, while the losers will debate each other to determine the third and fourth place teams.

 The format of each round is: